KobyNoguchi/cti_aggregator/cti_aggregator/README.md

 A comprehensive Cyber Threat Intelligence aggregation system that collects, processes, and visualizes threat data from multiple sources.

-> **IMPORTANT**: This project uses Docker and Docker Compose to manage all dependencies.
+> **IMPORTANT**: This project is designed to run on Windows systems.
+It uses Docker Desktop for Windows to manage all dependencies.
 You **DO NOT** need to install Redis or any other technologies separately - everything is automatically set up when you run the Docker Compose command.
-Simply follow the Docker installation instructions below if you don't already have Docker installed.

 ## Overview